ZFFramework/ZFFramework/README.md

 * fully modularization, "core + protocol + dynamic implementation" design

-    support any platform if you are able to supply a native C++ implementation, most of implementation can be replaced easily, and implementation is required only if its owner module being used
+    support any platform if you are able to supply a native C++ implementation, most of implementation can be replaced easily and dynamically, all implementation is required only if its owner module being used

 * easy to communicate with native code

     even to embed UI elements and native UI elements with each other

-* UI module to write cross-platform UI easily
-* built-in auto scale logic to support multiple screen size

-    you have no need to write size-dependent code in both app and implementation

-## Current status

-* finished
-    * core module (memory management, reflection, serialization)
-    * basic UI module (view, window, label, image view, button, layout, scroll view, list view)
-    * basic algorithm (xml, json, regexp, md5, base64, crc32, encryption, compression)
-    * common platform implementations (iOS, Android, Qt)
-    * auto lua binding by reflection
-* working
-    * more useful UI modules
-    * basic network module
-    * basic database module
-* future
-    * standalone visual UI editor
-    * more IDE / compile env integrations
-    * more platform implementations

-## What we do

-* aiming to be portable and can be ported easily, aiming to be lightweighted and able to be embeded easily, you may simply drag and drop all src files to your build system
-* fully dynamic, extensible

 ## License